AlmasB/CI517/lectures/lecture3/PITCHME.md

 #### Activity

 Let's explore existing open-source game engines:
-1. Find a repo on GitHub with game engine source code
+1. Find a repo on GitHub with game engine source code.
-2. Identify their versions of the entry point (start / main)

 For example:
 - [Godot](https://github.com/godotengine/godot)
 - [CRYENGINE](https://github.com/CRYTEK/CRYENGINE)
+2. Identify (in their code) their versions of the entry point (start / main)

 ---

 #### Engine Subsystems

-This is a brief overview, next weeks each will focus on one subsystem in more detail.
+This is a brief overview, next weeks each focus on one subsystem in more detail.

+Refer to the StudentCentral engine subsystem diagram (in Study Materials).

 ---